History of the Jews in Dęblin and Irena during World War II: Forced labor

 Until late 1942, Jews earned wages as forced laborers, except those who were conscripted by the municipality for tasks such as street cleaning or snow clearing.
 Some Jews worked for German companies such as Schwartz and Hochtief, contracted by the Wehrmacht to do construction on the military bases in the town.
 The Ostbahn contracted Schultz to improve the railway between Lublin and Warsaw, a project which employed 300 Jews beginning in June 1941.
-Working conditions at this site were very harsh with Jews forced to work twelve hours each day.
+Working conditions at this site were very harsh, with Jews forced to work twelve hours each day.
 However, most Jews worked for the German Army or the Luftwaffe; women and children grew food for the military.
-Dęblin Fortress, which had been taken over by the German Army and where around 200 Jews from the ghetto worked, was the site of Stalag 307, a camp for Soviet prisoners of war, from 10 July 1941.
+Dęblin Fortress, which had been taken over by the German Army and where around 200 Jews from the ghetto worked, was the site of Stalag 307, a camp for Soviet prisoners of war, from 10 July 1941, and also for French POWs in 1942 and Italian POWs in 1943–1944.
 An estimated 80,000 Soviet prisoners were imprisoned there; all died within a few months of starvation and disease.
 The Jews who worked there saw prisoners held in worse conditions than their own.
 The Jews from Dęblin and Irena tried to take the best jobs; 200 of the Slovak deportees ended up working for the municipality.
-An additional 200 of the Slovaks worked for the Schultz firm following an expansion.
+An additional 200 Slovaks worked for the Schultz firm following an expansion.
 Survivors recalled that although German soldiers supervising the forced laborers tended to treat them relatively well, some ethnic Polish supervisors beat Jews, and the Ukrainian guards at the railway project were especially harsh, threatening prisoners with death.